amitsaha/echorand.me/content/posts/looking-for-answers.md

 ## 10

 I want to filter a pandas dataframe rows by combining two filters/conditions.
-I have done this many times, but everytime i have had to search or ask an LLM for the exact syntax, this time, i got it by brute force and now i know i will likely remember this:
+I have done this many times, but everytime without giving myself a chance, i have had to search or ask an LLM for the exact syntax.

+This time, I decided not to outsource.

+I got it by brute force and now i know i will likely remember this:

 ```python